 Single cyclonic separators followed by gravimetrical filter holders shall be used for the collection of the PM10 and PM2.5 samples.
 The testing facility shall select cyclonic separators that meet the following specifications:

-Use commercially available cyclonic separators with cut-off sizes of 10 μm and 2.5 μm for the collection of the PM10 and PM2.5 samples, respectively;

 The PM10 and PM2.5 cyclones shall fulfill the specifications for the separation efficiency described in Tables 12.1 and 12.2, respectively;

-Place the cyclonic separators at the outlet of the sampling probe.
+Place the cyclonic separators with horizontally flow inlet at the outlet of the sampling probe.
 Connect the cyclonic separator directly at the outlet of the sampling probe using appropriate fittings made of conductive stainless steel.
 Do not use any kind of sampling tubes between the probe and the cyclonic separator;

 Inspect and clean the inner walls of the cyclones frequently following the specifications of the instrument manufacturer regarding the cleaning frequency and means.